msaari/relevanssi/readme.txt

 * New feature: New filter hook `relevanssi_acf_field_object` can be used to filter the ACF field object before Relevanssi indexes it.
 Return false to have Relevanssi ignore the field type.
 * Minor fix: ACF field exclusion is now recursive.
 If a parent field is excluded, all sub fields will also be excluded.
 * Minor fix: Handling of data attributes in in-document highlighting had a bug that caused problems with third-party plugins.
+* Minor fix: The indexing settings tab now checks if the wp_relevanssi database table exists and will create the table if it doesn't.

 = 4.18.2 =
 * New feature: Relevanssi now has a debug mode that will help troubleshooting and support.